Eschatologue/CM_wiki/docs/lore/celestial.md

 ## Studying Celestial

 > *"What does 'Out of all, one must pay the price' mean?
 What price??
 I'm not paying taxes to whoever wrote these things!
-Oh [elven curse words]!!
+Oh [elven profanity]!!
 The paper!!
 It's burning!!!" - An Elven Scholar*

 In every part of the world, there are those who are clever, foolish, or perhaps both, willing to study Celestial!
 Each nation calls them by different names: Scholars of Correspondence in London, Psykers in Myrkheimr and Valinor, Blemished Ones in Gallia, and Heretics in Soterrano.
 Despite their different titles, these scholars share a common fate: they tend to randomly combust after studying the language.